mattymaloney/mattymaloney.github.io/_posts/2016-04-12-wordpress-aws-vpc-ec2-linux-rds-mariadb.md

 ## Create wordpress sftp user

+UPDATE: see also _\_posts/2016-05-23-linux-sftp-only-user.md_ for an updated and more generic version of this process.

 For allowing only the wordpress content-control user to login via password, see http://serverfault.com/questions/154957/set-up-sftp-to-use-password-but-ssh-not-to-use-password.
 In our case, we want the `ec2-user` to be able to login via keypair only, while allowing the content-upload wordpress user to login via password.

 Create the user, assign a password, set the user's default group to `www` (same as the apache user), and mount the wordpress html directory into the user's home directory (so that it can be accessed without traversing out to the /var/www directory).